sferik/t-ruby/README.md

     t search timeline @sferik "query"

 ## Features
-* Deep search: Instead of using the Twitter Search API, [which only only goes back 6-9 days][search], `t search` fetches up to 3,200 tweets via the REST API and then checks each one against a regular expression.
+* Deep search: Instead of using the Twitter Search API, [which only goes back 6-9 days][search], `t search` fetches up to 3,200 tweets via the REST API and then checks each one against a regular expression.
 * Multi-threaded: Whenever possible, Twitter API requests are made in parallel,